idxbroker/wordpress-plugin/README.md

 ### 2.1.3 ###
 * Fixed the warning issue for showcase shortcodes as well.
+* Fixed disclaimer markup so it only displays if required.
+* Fixed issue with saved links with no results in shortcodes and widgets.

 ### 2.1.2 ###
 * An issue where warnings were displayed for some showcases and carousels has been fixed.